 Convert a Cover Letter to a PDF File with SwifDoo PDF

-Since PDF has many benefits over Word or Excel format, how do you convert them to PDF after writing your cover letter?
+One of the major issues when the topic is how to write a cover letter is converting a cover letter to PDF format.
+Since PDF has many benefits over Word or Excel format, how do you convert a letter to a PDF?
 SwifDoo PDF understands and values your needs well, and enables you to easily turn an Excel or Word file into a PDF without losing quality.
+Converting PDF to Word is also simple with the productive application.
 It supports XLSX, XLS, DOC, DOCX, PPTX, TXT, and many other formats.

 Let’s dive into how to convert your cover letter to a PDF file.

 If you have written several slightly different letters, SwifDoo PDF allows you to effortlessly batch add and convert them all in one go.
 In addition, you can utilize the program to directly write your cover letter in PDF format by creating a blank PDF without converting from another format.
-The PDF editing tool, SwifDoo PDF makes it easy to add text, images, hyperlinks, set page margins, and do more with the PDF file.
+SwifDoo PDF makes it effortless to edit a PDF file on Windows.
+You can add text, images, hyperlinks, set page margins, and do more with the PDF file.

 Among heaps of desktop software, SwifDoo PDF outperforms many others with only a 10MB size, quick response, simple interface, and rich feature set.
-One of the keys to writing and submitting your cover letter is to make it good looking.
+One of the keys about how to write a cover letter is to make the letter good looking.
 Use SwifDoo PDF to customize your PDF page size, background, headers, footers, and more.

 Convert a Cover Letter to a PDF File with SwifDoo Online PDF Converter

-For those who are reluctant to install an application on their devices, use a free online PDF converter to convert the cover letter.
+For those who are reluctant to install an application on their devices, use the free SwifDoo PDF online converter to convert the cover letter.
 Let's see how to create a PDF cover letter online.

-Step 1: On the top of the SwifDoo website, click Convert PDF;
+Step 1: Write your cover letter using the recommended format, go to the top of the SwifDoo website, and click Convert PDF;